 - What equipment are you using?

-- Is there a line of code that has something that’s not yet unlocked for me?
+- Is there a line of code that has something that’s not yet unlocked for you?

-Also we require you to format your code correctly so we won’t have to waste time reformatting your code or using the screenshot to retype the code.
+Also we require you to format your code correctly so we won’t have to have trouble looking at your code.

 It’s over for now